WillBerner/mousikal/README.md

 # Mousikal-client

-The client for a music discussion web application using Vue.js.
+The client for a music discussion web application using Vue.js, Axios, and JWTs.
+The primary function of searching no longer works unfortunately because my Spotify API key has expired.

 ### Running the project
 ```